telerik/blazor-docs/knowledge-base/qrcode-barcode-chart-export-to-image.md

 > When using a Blazor app with **Server** render mode, make sure to [increase the SignalR max message size]({%slug common-kb-increase-signalr-max-message-size%}), otherwise the Base64 data URI may not reach the .NET runtime.

->caption Export QRCode, BarCode or Chart to Image
+>caption Export QRCode, BarCode, or Chart to Image

 ````CSHTML
 @inject IJSRuntime js